razoumov/publish/02-task-parallelism.md

     }
   }
 }
-writeln('The first task is done ...');
+writeln('The first thread is done ...');
-writeln('This is the main thread starting an asynchronous task');
+writeln('This is the main thread starting an asynchronous thread');
 begin {
   var count = 0;
   while count < 10 {